 Older adults are no different.
 Many describe their scent as being mildly sweet and musty.
-And despite what popular culture might try to say, a 2012 study suggests most people usually don’t mind this smell at all.
+And despite what popular culture might try to say, a suggests most people usually don’t mind this smell at all.

 The study’s authors believe people tend to find the scent more unpleasant when they know it’s coming from an older person.
 This suggests there’s likely some age discrimination at play in how people perceive body odor.

 But what causes our body odor to change with age, and why does it happen?

 Contrary to harmful stereotypes of older people, age-related changes in body odor likely have nothing to do with personal hygiene.
 Instead, experts think it’s the result of odor compounds and bacteria interacting on the skin.
 The major odor compound at play is called 2-nonenal.

 When certain chemicals break down in the body with age, 2-nonenal is one of the byproducts.
 The breakdown of omega-7 unsaturated fatty acids may be the biggest source of 2-nonenal.

 Experts have only detected 2-nonenal in people over the age of 40.
 Levels appear to only increase with age.
 While environmental and lifestyle factors can also influence body odor, 2-noneal appears to be responsible for the distinct, slightly musty odor associated with older people.

 Keep in mind that experts are still trying to fully understand how body odor changes with age.
 While 2-noneal seems like a probable cause, there’s still a chance it doesn’t play much of a role.